 - Leg opening - This is the opening at the end of the trouser leg.
 This can be flared, straight, cropped, have a turned-up, or plain hem.

 - Side seams - Plain stitched or topstitched the side seams are both functional and decorative.

 - Fly or zip opening - The fly opening at the front may be fastened with a zipper or with buttons.
 Sometimes a fly may just be a false effect if the trousers are elasticated at the waist.

-- Waistband – This is the band that holds the trousers up at the waist.
-It often but not always has loops for a belt.
-Sometimes at different heights of the waistband can change the style and cut of the pants.
-High waisted pants are an example of this.
+- Waistband - This is the band that holds the trousers up at the waist.
+It often, but not always has loops for a belt.
+Sometimes different heights of the waistband can change the style and cut of the pants.
+High-waisted pants are an example of this.

 - The rise is the measurement from the middle of the crotch to the waistband.
 It ranges from 7” to 12” and determines where the pants will sit.
-Therefore low rise jeans are low waisted while high rise are closer to the waistline, but not on the waist.
+Therefore low-rise jeans are low-waisted, while the high-rise is closer to the waistline, but not on the waist.

 - The yoke is the shape cut and sewn at the back giving jeans their distinctive cut and style.
 Palazzo pants may have a yolk across the front, but usually, the yolk is part of the back.

-- The crotch is the curved seam that starts at the waistband on the front and curves round to the back.
+- The crotch is the curved seam that starts at the waistband on the front and curves around to the back.
 Some styles of pants may have a lower or cross-cut crotch seam.
-Harlem pants are an example of this type of crotch seam.
+Harem pants are an example of this type of crotch seam.

 - Belt loops allow the wearer to slot a belt around the waist to hold up the pants.

 - The bottom hem finishes off pants.
 It may be a plain hem or a turn-up or the hem may be gathered onto a band or pegged with a tuck at the bottom.

 Types of Pants